-If you would like to make a complaint about the Student Advocacy service, or provide feedback about the service, you can contact either the Manager of Student Advocacy, or the Director of Campus Wellbeing.
-Please email your concerns to firstname.lastname@example.org with 'Attention Advocacy Manager' or 'Attention Director of Campus Wellbeing' in the subject line.
+If you would like to make a complaint about the Student Advocacy service, or provide feedback about the service, you can contact either the Manager of Student Advocacy, or the Director of Student Wellbeing.
+Please email your concerns to firstname.lastname@example.org with 'Attention Advocacy Manager' or 'Attention Director of Student Wellbeing' in the subject line.

 You are also welcome to lodge a formal complaint online.
 Please see the Student Complaints website for more information.